| IT

 (Men and women take off in opposite directions

+and the boys hunt down the girls.)
 This got Grosspietsch thinking, and he is now

 organizing themed Friday night skates past the